Uploading Videos Using the Upload Module

 - Drag and Drop - Drag files from the file system to the Upload module page.
 The entire page below the navigation header becomes the drop zone.
 When the file is dropped, the upload process will begin.

 - File selection dialog - Click Browse for Videos to open a file selection dialog and then browse and select files to upload.

 - Remote URL - Click Enter URL to specify the location of the source file.
-Source files may reside on a public DropBox folder or Amazon S3 storage location.
-Click Add to Queue when finished.
+Source files may reside on a public Dropbox folder or Amazon S3 storage location.
+Click Process Video when finished.

 - There is no file size limit.
 Brightcove has tested with uploads as large as 100GB without any issues.

 - You can not use a Google Drive or YouTube URL, because they do not generate direct links to video files.